 8.30 AM - 5.00 PM Monday to Friday

-The National Tutoring Programme is a government-backed charitable initiative to help to mitigate the impact of school closures by providing schools with access to heavily subsidised high-quality tutoring from a selection of approved Tuition Partners.
+The National Tutoring Programme is a government initiative to help to mitigate the impact of school closures by providing schools with access to heavily subsidised high-quality tutoring from a selection of approved Tuition Partners.
 The NTP is currently subsidising 70% of the cost of tuition from Tuition Partners.

 Pupil and time slot selection

 Whole school resources

 You decide which pupils to sign up to the catch up intervention programme and choose a weekly time slot.
 Lessons can take place from school or in pupils' homes, depending on your chosen pupils.

 Each pupil begins with an initial assessment to diagnose their individual learning gaps and identify the best sequence of maths lessons for each pupil.
 This can be done at any point before their first individual session.

 Lessons take place in our interactive online classroom and pupils communicate with their personal tutor via a shared screen and headset.
 We'll send out headsets free of charge before your first session.